ssocias/cassie_docs/source/index.rst

 * Make sure to use only active Users, profile.is_active == True
 * Make sure Personal polls are not showing up anywhere
 * Make sure to evaluate booleans correctly, as they might get passed as strings

-* Endpoints left to do:

-  * Leaderboards (also leaderboard from group section)
-  * Activity tab

-    * Frodad Feed

-    * Notifications

-  * Notification has been read
-  * Delete notification

 Indices and tables
 ------------------